methods2022/team05/README.md

 * Feature Selection:
   * The data_analysis.jl allows us to know the percentage of missing features for each of the different features per patient.
+  * Further feature selection was performed using the julia package, FeatureSelectors which utilizes a correlation based feature selection method.
+Top 15 features were selected for each condition.
+Features were then parsed to remove seemingly falsely selected (features with many N/A values, etc.)

 * Bi-classication models:
   * We firstly try to use all features for bi-classification task, the results can be seen as a baseline.
 The codes are in `bi_all_ftrs.jl`.